Here is a summary of the different data collections methods and a brief overview of their advantages and disadvantages.

-In favourable circumstances, perhaps five to six 20-minute interviews with managers in industry can be completed in a day over the telephone.
+In optimal circumstances, perhaps five to six 20-minute interviews with managers in industry can be completed in a day over the telephone.
 In the same time only 1 or 2 interviews can be achieved face-to-face.
-The telephone is quicker and cheaper than face-to-face interviews - there is no time wasted in travel between interview points.
+The telephone is quicker and cheaper than face-to-face interviews – there is no time wasted in travel between interview points.

 There are sometimes good reasons for not using telephone interviews.
 Visuals are sometimes difficult to use and, if respondents need to consider a number of pre-determined factors in order to test their views, it is often hard for the respondents to hold more than five or six factors in their mind.